 25% of the total HEER funds received will be divided amongst and awarded to SH/BHSN Stafford Loan Recipients

-For those SH/BHSN students who received both Pell and Stafford Loans, our neediest students, will receive 100% of HEER Fund
+For those SH/BHSN students who received both Pell and Stafford Loans, our neediest students, will receive both amounts.

-The Project Director will draw down the HEER funds from G5 using the Federal Award Identifying Number (FAIN) P45E203558.
-The funds will be drawn down to the SH/BHSN Pell Bank Account.
+The Project Director drew down the HEER funds from G5 using the Federal Award Identifying Number (FAIN) P45E203558.
+The funds were deposited to the SH/BHSN Pell Bank Account.

-SH/BHSN Sonisweb Administrator will create 2 new grant award codes, designating these funds as the CARES ACT Cash Grant for Pell Reciepents (CAGP) and for Federal Loan Reciepents (CAGP).
-These will not be added to the Students’ 1098Ts per federal guidance.
+SH/BHSN Sonisweb Administrator created 2 new grant award codes, designating these funds as the CARES ACT Cash Grant for Pell Reciepents (CAGP) and for Federal Loan Reciepents (CAGP).
+These are not added to the Students’ 1098Ts per federal guidance.

 Signature Healthcare Finance Department will use the new CARES Act codes for the HEER Funds designated for Students.

-HEER Funds will then be awarded, disbursed and refunded to students.
-Refund checks will be mailed to the students’ home address with a letter explaining the HEER Funds per federal guidance.
+HEER Funds were awarded, disbursed and refunded to students.
+Refund checks were mailed to the students’ home address with a letter explaining the HEER Funds per federal guidance.

 Higher Education Emergency Relief Fund (HEERF) – Institutional Portion